-Option Description true Always make the wireless network connection successful even though the TLS certificate chain contains any certificate which is outdated or not valid yet. false The wireless network connection is NOT successfully established when the TLS certificate chain contains any certificate which is outdated or not valid yet.
+- OptionDescriptiontrueAlways make the wireless network connection successful even though the TLS certificate chain contains any certificate which is outdated or not valid yet.falseThe wireless network connection is NOT successfully established when the TLS certificate chain contains any certificate which is outdated or not valid yet. - <option2> is one of the options: true or false.

-• <option3> is one of the options: true or false.
+<option3> is one of the options: true or false.